W. T. Preston

 W. T. Preston is a specialized sternwheeler that operated as a snagboat, removing log jams and natural debris that prevented river navigation on several Puget Sound-area rivers.
-She is now the centerpiece of the Snagboat Heritage Center in Anacortes, Washington.
+She is now the centerpiece of the Maritime Heritage Center in Anacortes, Washington.
 She was designated a National Historic Landmark in 1989.
-Built in 1929, she is one of two surviving snagboats built and operated by the United States Army Corps of Engineers, and the only one on the American west coast.
+Built in 1939, she is one of two surviving snagboats built and operated by the United States Army Corps of Engineers, and the only one on the American west coast.